 How a Soccer Game Starts

 A soccer game always starts with a kick-off from the center of the soccer field.
-The referee will toss a coin to decide which team gets the ball first and will take the first kick-off of the game.
+Before the game begins, the referee will toss a coin to decide which team gets to kick the ball first and take the first kick-off of the game.

 The team that wins the coin toss has two choices.
 Either they can take the kick-off, or they can choose what goal to attack in the first half.
 They can’t do both.